The Causal Second Law

 Thus, the seemingly obvious explanation is misleading: to {\em explain} the occurrent causal second law (as opposed to simply {\em empirically confirm} it), more needs to be assumed.
 In my analysis, measure-preservation of the underlying physical dynamics is what permits comparing the frequency of occurrences of a robust cause state and its effect, despite that they occur at different times.

-Once we characterized the notion of a robust causal regularity with respect to transition relative frequencies, we may turn the inference around: history-supervenience allows for a reductive analysis of a robust causal regularity that is characterized with respect to transition relative frequencies in terms of a robust causal regularity that is defined with respect to a dynamical system (Prop. \ref{prop_connectrobustness}).
-Illustratively, the double arrow, used in Fig. \ref{figure_07} to represent that a cause leads to its effect with relative frequency one, can be replaced by a single arrow, as in Fig. \ref{figure_02}, which represents the time evolution that brings almost all physical states instantiating the cause to those instantiating the effect.
+Once we characterized the notion of a robust causal regularity with respect to transition relative frequencies, we may turn the inference around: history-supervenience allows for a reductive analysis of a robust causal regularity that is characterized with respect to transition relative frequencies in terms of a robust causal regularity that is defined with respect to a dynamical system (Proposition \ref{prop_connectrobustness}).
+Illustratively, the double arrow, used in Figure \ref{figure_07} to represent that a cause leads to its effect with relative frequency one, can be replaced by a single arrow, as in Figure \ref{figure_02}, which represents the time evolution that brings almost all physical states instantiating the cause to those instantiating the effect.

-Since it invokes weaker assumptions, the dynamical systems-based characterization of robust causal regularities and the causal second law provides the more general approach (Rem. \ref{remark_getridof}), which motivates why this paper focuses primarily on the dynamical systems-based characterization.
+Since it invokes weaker assumptions, the dynamical systems-based characterization of robust causal regularities and the causal second law provide the more general approach (Remark \ref{remark_getridof}), which motivates why this paper focuses primarily on the dynamical systems-based characterization.